scott-griffiths/bitstring/doc/array.rst

         a[0] = 2
         b.extend([0.0, -1.5])

-    Conversion between ``Array`` types can be done by creating a new one with the new format from the elements of the other one.
+    Conversion between ``Array`` types can be done by creating a new one with the new dtype from the elements of the other one.
     If elements of the old array don't fit or don't make sense in the new array then the relevant exceptions will be raised. ::

         >>> x = Array('float64', [89.3, 1e34, -0.00000001, 34])